VachaLab/qq-manual/src/qq_submit.md

 `--job-type` `TEXT` — Type of the qq job.
 Defaults to `standard`.

 `--exclude` `TEXT` — A colon-, comma-, or space-separated list of files or directories that should **not** be copied to the working directory.
-By default, all files and directories — except the qq info file, qq out file and the archive directory — are copied.
+Paths to files and directories to exclude must be relative to the input directory.

 `--depend` `TEXT` — Specify job dependencies.
 You can provide one or more dependency expressions separated by commas, spaces, or both.
 Each expression should follow the format `<type>=<job_id>[:<job_id>...]`, for example: `after=1234`, `afterok=456:789`.